Jendnice/To_Have_And_To_Honeymoon/notes.md

 ** Styling/formatting, etc. (forms, text area, spacing, colors, fonts, etc.) See list!
       Design:
-          6. Figure out how to make location card size readjust for more than 3 cards (?)

           6. --Bonus:-- Add other design pieces similar to your website (block quotes, etc.)
           7. --Bonus:-- Figure out bottom spacing issue!
 (Maybe move slideshow in between header and body instead of in body?)
 As part of this, maybe add footer at bottom and update info to hold copyright, title, etc. (Look at previous project.)